-The template MKR AIMA BTI shall be used to provide information on the results of the back-testing at institution level, which are considered for the determination of the quantitative add-on to the multiplication factor mc.
+Institutions shall use the template MKR AIMA BTI to provide information on the results of the back-testing at institution level, which are considered for the determination of the quantitative add-on to the multiplication factor mc.

 The information provided in this template shall cover the portfolio of positions assigned to non-IRT desks, where those positions are considered in the calculation of AIMA.